Antonio0512/Terraform-Actions-Azure/README.md

-Deploying application to azure with terraform using github actions
+Deploying an application to azure with terraform using github actions.